luis-caldas/nix/README.md

 These are the common configurations between all my systems

-They are separated between `system` and `user` and makes use of the keys set in the `config.json`
+They are separated between `system` and `user` and makes use of the configuration keys set in the `config.json`

+### `system`

+Common configuration files for the whole system

 ### `user`

-The user configuration has its files separated between the `home-manager` files and normal files
+Commo user configuration files, also has its files separated between the `home-manager` files and normal files

 ## `functions`

 The files inside this folder are **nix** functions used throughout the project

+## `pkgs`

+My own collection of packages, made in the same format as `nixpkgs`

 ## `linker.nix`